glenfant/myblog/content/switching-to-pelican.rst

 - I need a static site generator such I could host it anywhere for cheap, while keeping its source content in a SCM - Github as it happens - with an easy deplonyment tool.

-- I need to write my site in `reStructuredText <http://docutils.sourceforge.net/rst.html>`_ since I prefer its approach over Mardonw or others.
+- I need to write my site in `reStructuredText <http://docutils.sourceforge.net/rst.html>`_ since I prefer its approach over Markdown or others.
 This limits my choice of static site generators to the ones coded in the Python language.

 - I need something that's blog oriented.
 I'm familiar with `Sphinx <http://www.sphinx-doc.org/en/stable/index.html>`_ but it is too much "software documentation" oriented.